terramate-io/terramate-docs/catalyst/installation.md

 # How to install Terramate Catalyst

+> [!NOTE]
+> Terramate Catalyst is a special distribution of Terramate CLI supporting all the same base features but adding additional capabilities to make it scalable for any size of teams.

 This page explains how to install and configure Terramate Catalyst.

 ## Install the CLI